awsdocs/amazon-ec2-user-guide/doc_source/ebs-copy-snapshot.md

 1. In the **Copy Snapshot** dialog box, update the following as necessary:
    + **Destination region**: Select the Region where you want to write the copy of the snapshot\.
    + **Description**: By default, the description includes information about the source snapshot so that you can identify a copy from the original\.
 You can change this description as necessary\.
-   + **Encryption**: If the source snapshot is not encrypted, you can choose to encrypt the copy\. *You cannot strip encryption from an encrypted snapshot*\.
+   + **Encryption**: If the source snapshot is not encrypted, you can choose to encrypt the copy\.
+If you have enabled [encryption by default](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/encryption-by-default.html), the **Encryption** option is set and cannot be unset from the snapshot console\.
+If the **Encryption** option is set, you can choose to encrypt it to a custom CMK by selecting one in the field, described below\.

+     You cannot strip encryption from an encrypted snapshot\.
+**Note**
+If you copy a snapshot and encrypt it to a new CMK, a complete \(non\-incremental\) copy is always created, resulting in additional delay and storage costs\.
-   + **Master Key**: The customer master key \(CMK\) that to be used to encrypt this snapshot\.
-You can select from master keys in your account or type/paste the ARN of a key from a different account\.
-You can create a new master encryption key in the IAM console\.
+   + **Master Key**: The customer master key \(CMK\) to be used to encrypt this snapshot\.
+The default key for your account is displayed initially, but you can optionally select from the master keys in your account or type/paste the ARN of a key from a different account\.
+You can create new master encryption keys in the IAM console [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

 1. Choose **Copy**\.